4. Roles & Expectations

 Please note that the membership list will be publicly available in order to maintain transparency and mutual trust with both the broader community and sponsors.
 However, addresses and their associated weights will not be shared.

-Members are strongly encouraged to participate in the Guild beyond the two requirements above.
-Without deeper member engagement, the Guild will not reach its full potential as a voice for core developers and the protocol broadly.
+Members are strongly encouraged to participate in the Guild beyond the aforementioned expectations.
+Without deep member engagement, the Guild will not reach its full potential as a voice for core developers and the Ethereum protocol more broadly.
 The Guild may have trouble growing the membership or evolving norms if only a small minority are engaged in consensus building.
 Other modes of participation include:

-Given the ambitious scope of this mechanism and the significant trust afforded by sponsors and the community, the associated obligations are quite modest: make sure the membership accurately reflects active contributors.
+Given the ambitious scope of this mechanism and the significant trust given by both sponsors and the community, it is vital for the membership list to accurately reflect active contributors.
 This ensures the legitimacy of the mechanism is maintained, and increased, in the eyes of non-member participants.
-The Guild is a garden which tends itself.
+In this sense, the Guild must be a garden which tends itself.
 Each of its members are peer stewards of a self-regulating plot.
 When the allocation of nutrients, sunlight or water become imbalanced, it’s up to the membership to recognize and adjust.
 Members should only commit if they are aligned with this expectation.

-Practically, this means signalling to the broader membership when they, a team member, or an independent contributor they interface with have changed contributing status, eg. joining or leaving core protocol work.
+Practically, this means signaling to the broader membership when they, a team member, or an independent contributor they interface with, have changed their contribution status, e.g. by joining or leaving core protocol work.
 Members should have regular contact with new members they propose.
-Bias or conflicts of interest should be disclosed, if they exist, eg. where one is an advisor to the other’s side project.
+Bias or conflicts of interest should be disclosed, if they exist, e.g. where one is an advisor to the other’s side project.

 We believe it is incentive compatible that curators are drawn from the beneficiaries because:

-the mechanism must accept all legitimate contributors, which prevents the set from ossifying or getting captured.
+The mechanism must accept all legitimate contributors, which prevents the set from ossifying or getting captured.
 Potential members which fit established guidelines need to be added to maintain credible neutrality to participants and sponsors.
-If sponsors think that the set is not inclusive enough, they will not feel obligated to begin or continue their contributions.
+If sponsors think that the set is not inclusive enough, they will not feel incentivized to contribute.

-Beyond this basic expectation, members should consider mentoring through something like the Core Developer Apprenticeship Program (CDAP) to surface a wide variety of contributor backgrounds, and help them on their journey.
+Beyond this basic expectation, members should consider mentoring through something like the Ethereum Protocol Fellowship (EPF) to surface a wide variety of contributor backgrounds, and help them on their journey.
 As global internet infrastructure, it would be a disappointment if Ethereum forever remained the domain of a small, homogeneous set of developers.

-Signers are members who act as key holders for the multisig which can update the membership and their weights in the weighting contract.
+Signers are Guild members who act as key holders for the multisig, which can update the membership and their weights in the weighting contract.
 The 6/10 Gnosis Safe can be seen here.
-These should be well regarded Ethereum community members.
-They should agree to follow strong security practices, and make themselves available to sign and deploy membership updates at the agreed upon cadence, eg. quarterly.
+These should be well regarded figures from the Ethereum community.
+They should agree to follow strong security practices, and make themselves available to sign and deploy membership updates at the agreed upon cadence (e.g. quarterly).
 Similarly to curatorship, overlapping signers and beneficiaries allows for more efficient self-governance vs. the overhead that comes with a set of external signers.
 It should be noted that signers never have custody over vested funds.
-To learn more about how the multisig and the weighting contract interact, see the section titled Smart Contract Architecture.
+To learn more about how the multisig and the weighting contract interact, see section Smart Contract Architecture.

 Layer 2 sequencer fees